omarfurkan/truck-revenditore-client/README.md

 ### features and functionality

+- Implementation of CRUD operation
+- Complete inventory management system with secure API using JWT
+- Authentication Implemented and fully responsive
 - User friendly website mobile responsive
 - Completely authrization and authentication feature applied
 - Any product can be added deleted update and display for individual user